unode/deep-learning-intro/_episodes/02-keras.md

 For this episode we will keep it at just a training and test set however.

-To split the cleaned dataset into a training and test set we will use a very convenient method from sklearn called `train_test_split`.
+To split the cleaned dataset into a training and test set we will use a very convenient function from sklearn called `train_test_split`.
-This method takes a number of parameters:
+This function takes a number of parameters:
 - The first two are the dataset and the corresponding targets.
 - Next is the named parameter `test_size` this is the fraction of the dataset that is used for testing, in this case `0.2` means 20% of the data will be used for testing.